 The Law on Anti-Money Laundering and Combating the Financing of Terrorism includes obligations to whistleblow.
 The law obligates banks, financial institutions, casinos, law firms, and a string of other financial and non-financial institutions to report certain transactions to the Financial Intelligence Unit.

-In December 2017, the head of Cambodia's ACU reported to the press that a draft law on whistleblowing and witness protection is near completion.
-This law is highly anticipated, as current whistleblowing protections are limited in Cambodia, and the new law will hopefully have a positive effect in reporting and fighting corruption in all sectors.
+In December 2017, the head of Cambodia’s ACU reported to the press that a draft law on whistleblowing and witness protection is near completion.
+While the law has yet to be released and is presumably still in drafting, it is highly anticipated, as current whistleblowing protections are limited in Cambodia, and the new law will hopefully have a positive effect in reporting and fighting corruption in all sectors.

 Foreign corruption statutes